exonum/exonum-doc/src/contributing.md

 In general [commits should be atomic](https://en.wikipedia.org/wiki/Atomic_commit#Atomic_commit_convention) and diffs should be easy to read.
 For this reason do not mix any formatting fixes or code moves with actual code changes.

-Commit messages should be verbose by default consisting of a short subject line (50 chars max), a blank line and detailed explanatory text as separate paragraph(s);
-unless the title alone is self-explanatory (like “Correct typo in init.rs”) then a single title line is sufficient.
-Commit messages should be helpful to people reading your code in the future, so explain the reasoning for your decisions.
+However, we merge pull requests using the "squash and merge" strategy, so commit messages are only important for the review stage.

 !!! tip
     Further explanation about commit message conventions is available [here][git:messages].